-VIRGINIA BEACH, Va. - A Virginia Beach Public School teacher was arrested for allegedly assaulting a student.
+VIRGINIA BEACH, Va. - A Virginia Beach City Public Schools teacher was arrested for allegedly assaulting a student.

 According to police, 46-year-old Daniel Board was charged with simple assault following an incident which involved an employee and a juvenile at Landstown Middle School.

 Public record shows the incident happened on September 16, but Board was not arrested until October 3.

 A source close to the case told News 3, Board, who was employed as a math teacher at Landstown Middle School at the time of the incident, allegedly had students in his class “hold down” a male student.